 - When darkening porous ends, you would need to use the regular volume of developer to ensure better penetration of color pigments.

-- It is not recommended.
-40 Vol developer swells up the hair cuticle so much it risks blowing it apart permanently.
+- 40 Vol developer swells up the hair cuticle so much it risks blowing it apart permanently.

 - Then use your color with 20 Vol. developer.

 - You will get much better results that way.